Andereoo/TkinterWeb/docs/source/javascript.rst

 Registering new JavaScript objects
 ----------------------------------

 To register new JavaScript object, use :meth:`.HtmlFrame.register_JS_object`.
 This can be used to access Python variables, functions, and classes from JavaScript.
-For instance, to add a callback for the JavaScript ``alert()`` function:
+This, for instance, can be used to implement a ``window`` API or to add a callback for the JavaScript ``alert()`` function:

 .. code-block:: python